 General

 All STAs that are members of a BSS are able to receive and transmit at all the data rates in the BSSBasicRateSet parameter of the MLME-START.request primitive or BSSBasicRateSet parameter of the BSSDescription representing the SelectedBSS parameter of the MLME-JOIN.request primitive; see 6.3.4.2.4 (Effect of receipt) and 6.3.11.2.4 (Effect of receipt).
 All HT STAs and DMG STAs(11ad) that are members of a BSS are able to receive and transmit using all the MCSs in the BSSBasicMCSSet parameter of the MLME-START.request primitive or BSSBasicMCSSet parameter of the BSSDescription representing the SelectedBSS parameter of the MLME-JOIN.request primitive; see 6.3.4.2.4 (Effect of receipt) and 6.3.11.2.4 (Effect of receipt).
-All VHT STAs that are members of a BSS are able to receive and transmit using all the <VHT-MCS, NSS> tuples indicated by the BSSBasicVHTMCS_NSSSet parameter of the MLME-START.request primitive or BSSBasicVHTMCS_NSSSet parameter of the BSSDescription representing the SelectedBSS parameter of the MLME-JOIN.request primitive (see 6.3.4.2.4 (Effect of receipt) and 6.3.11.2.4 (Effect of receipt)) except as constrained by the rules of 9.7.11 (Rate selection constraints for VHT STAs).
+All VHT STAs that are members of a BSS are able to receive and transmit using all the <VHT-MCS, NSS> tuples in the BSS basic VHT-MCS and NSS set (see 10.39.7).
 To support the proper operation of the RTS/CTS by non-DMG STAs, RTS/DMG CTS by DMG STAs(11ad) and the virtual CS mechanism, all STAs shall be able to interpret control frames with the Subtype field equal to RTS or CTS and all DMG STAs shall be able to interpret control frames with the Subtype field set equal to RTS or DMG CTS(11ad).

 Multirate support